prismv/DB48X-on-DM42/doc/calc-help/constants.md

 researchers often discuss photon energies in units of eV (or keV for hard X-rays) out of convenience.
 The SI definition for 1 eV derives from the [definitional value of the electron charge](#me-constant).
-Photon energy `E` in eV can be computed from wavelength `l` in nm as: `E=λ0/l`.
+Photon energy `E` in eV can be computed from wavelength `λ` in nm as: `E=λ0/λ`.
-Is is exactly calculated by:
+It is exactly calculated by:
 ```rpl
     12 SIG  λ0='CONVERT(Ⓒh*Ⓒc/Ⓒqe/(1_V);1_nm)'  Usλ0=0_nm  Urλ0=0
 ```